 To preserve emergency access in rural communities that have insufficient inpatient volume to support a traditional hospital, the Congress recently enacted a program that will allow small hospitals to convert to a "rural emergency hospital."
-These new rural emergency hospitals will not provide inpatient care but will provide round-the-clock emergency department care and will be able to furnish other services, such as outpatient services, nursing facility services, and ambulance services.
-Medicare will pay these new providers a monthly fixed rate, enhanced outpatient rates, and standard rates for other types of care.
-The program starts on January 1, 2023.
-While all rural hospitals with 50 or fewer beds can convert to these new outpatient-only hospitals, only those with very low inpatient volume are expected to do so.
+These new rural emergency hospitals will not provide inpatient care but will provide round-theclock emergency department care and will be able to furnish other services, such as outpatient services and ambulance services.
+Medicare will pay these new providers a monthly fixed rate (\$272,866 in 2023), enhanced outpatient rates, and standard rates for other types of care.
+The program started on January 1, 2023.
+While all rural hospitals with 50 or fewer beds can convert to these new outpatient-only hospitals, only those with financial difficulties or very low inpatient volume are expected to do so.

-1 CAHs may not receive fully 101 percent of their costs under current law due to payment reductions imposed by a budget sequester on Medicare payments and limits on the share of hospital bad debt payments reimbursable by Medicare.
+CAHs may not receive fully 101 percent of their costs under current law due to payment reductions imposed by a budget sequester on Medicare payments and limits on the share of hospital bad-debt payments reimbursable by Medicare.